 - Possible infection leading to removal of chin implant

 Keep in mind that these complications are very rare.
-You can feel confident having chin augmentation surgery done by our board-certified surgeon and accredited facility.
+You can feel confident having chin augmentation surgery done by our board-certified plastic surgeon and accredited facility.
 We have a top notch outpatient center with a highly knowledgeable and reputable staff to make you feel as comfortable as possible.

 Some patients need chin surgery for functional reasons, especially those who have trouble chewing, biting, swallowing or who are uncomfortable.
 Patients who have suffered from an injury or accident could require chin surgery to return the functional and aesthetic use of their jaws back to normal.